 Wildwood Canyon Park

-Another less crowded, but similar-sounding hiking place is located in Burbank about 12 miles northwest of Downtown Los Angeles.
-Like its namesake, Wildwood Canyon Park has more to offer than just a great outdoor workout.
+Another less crowded hiking place is located in Burbank about 12 miles northwest of Downtown Los Angeles.
+Like its namesake mentioned above, Wildwood Canyon Park has more to offer than just a great outdoor workout.
 Spreading over two miles, its hiking trail hits a peak with panoramic views of Los Angeles.

 Wisdom Tree hike is becoming more popular thanks to famous Hollywood Sign hike.
-Nevertheless, it still somehow falls under the category of the least crowded hiking places in Los Angeles.
+Nevertheless, it still somehow falls into a category of the least crowded hiking places in Los Angeles.
 There are a few trails that take you to the Wisdom Tree.
 The Tree of Life Trail and the Wonder View Trail Head are just some of them.
 The hike can be long and steep depending on the trail you choose.
 However, you’ll be rewarded with the iconic Wisdom Tree with boxes full on “wisdom” notebooks under it.
 Moreover, sweeping views of Los Angeles are more than enough to venture to one of these least crowded hiking places in the city.

 The Least Crowded Hiking Places in the San Fernando Valley of Los Angeles

 O’Melveny Park in the San Fernando Valley portion of Los Angeles is by far your best hiking place if you want to meet as few people as possible.
 On top of being quite isolated, the park offers trails of different difficulty levels.
 The most popular of them include Bee Canyon Trail, De Campos Trail, and O’Melveny Park Loop to Mission Point.

 The Least Crowded Hiking Places in West Los Angeles

-When it comes to Paramount Ranch, an old Western Town rather than hikes pop into your head.
+When it comes to Paramount Ranch, the old Western Town rather than hikes come to your mind.
 But the less place is know for its hiking trails, the fewer crowds you can expect to find there.
-The area near Paramount Ranch invites hikers, bikers and horseback riders.
+The area near Paramount Ranch invites hikers, bikers, and horseback riders.
 Its few short trails offer perfect opportunities to get your blood going while exploring the old filming grounds.

 King Gillette Ranch